TPP-Satellite-Antop/dtnsim/dtnsim/utils/resultPlots/README.md

 In order to generate the pdf files the following steps must be performed:

-1.- run an omnet simulation.
-Omnet result files will be saved in the folder results 2.- if necessary, give execution permissions to bash.sh script from a terminal console: chmod +x bash.sh 3.- execute bash script from a terminal console: ./bash.sh
+1. run an omnet simulation.
+Omnet result files will be saved in the folder results
+2. if necessary, give execution permissions to bash.sh script from a terminal console: chmod +x bash.sh
+3. execute bash script from a terminal console: ./bash.sh

-pdf files are generated in results folder also.
+pdf files are generated in results folder too.

-Modifications to files location can be done in the bash script, while modifications to the plots can be done in the python script.
+Modifications to files' location can be done in the bash script, while modifications to the plots can be done in the python script.

 Note: